Earthworks BV - our philosophy

 In our scientific assignments, integration of cartographic capabilities in global tectonics with geophysical mapping and geology offers new clarity to the processes of earth-resource generation.
 This involves paleo-reconstructions, digital geological cartography and data-mining together with the added value of interpretation of regional geophysical mapping.
 The aim is to deliver dividends in commercial exploration strategies and in national resource inventories.

-The activities of Earthworks BV centre around the specific expertise and experience of its principal, Colin Reeves, in Africa, India, Australia and elsewhere but also draw on long-standing cooperations with other independent companies and consultants inThe Netherlands, Canada, Australia, Nigeria and the UK.
-Activities in recent years have included advisory and training roles within the new mineral sector initiatives in Nigeria, Uganda and Madagascar for various aid agencies and a number of tectonic studies on the African and Indian margins and interior basins for the energy sector.
-Where possible, contributions to basic research have continued as, for example, through the Magnetic Anomaly Map of the World, scientific encyclopedias and through workshops and academic training programmes.
-Many projects have evolved directly from detailed studies based on the Gondwana-wide model of continental reconstruction and the animation of dispersal that has been developed over the past 15 years.
+The activities of Earthworks BV have, since 2001, centred around the specific expertise and experience of its principal, Colin Reeves, in Africa, India, Australia and elsewhere but have also drawn on long-standing cooperations with other independent companies and consultants inThe Netherlands, Canada, Australia, Nigeria and the UK.
+Activities have included advisory and training roles within mineral-sector initiatives in Nigeria, Uganda, Madagascar and Malawi for various aid agencies (such as the World Bank) and a number of tectonic studies on the African and Indian margins and interior basins for the energy sector.
+Priority is now being given to research activites and supporting the new Geological Map of Gondwana (IGCP-628).
+Earlier contributions to basic research have included, for example, the Magnetic Anomaly Map of the World, scientific encyclopedias and through workshops and academic training programmes.
+We are now particularly interested in cooperating with others with expertise and experience, particularly in Africa, that can be shared with the wider earth science community.

 The consultancy is registered with the Chamber of Commerce (Kamer van Koophandel) in The Hague (KvK No. 27275795) and operates from an office situated on Lange Geer in the centre of Delft.
 In 2006 it became registered as a company with limited liability under Dutch law (BV Nr.
 1.384.307).
 BTW number: NL816041970B01.
 Visitors and deliveries should be directed to Lange Geer 44, normal post to Achterom 41A.